imvast/Capmonster-Checker/README.md

 * User Friendly Interface
 * Fast Speeds
 * Simple & Easy Setup
+* Support proxy
 ---------------------------------------

 ### 🚀 Milestones
-* 10 Stars - Better Error Handling
+* 10 Stars - Better Error Handling [`DONE`]
-* 15 Stars - GoLang Version of Checker
-* 25 Stars - Added version of gen&checker combined.
 * suggest more things for me to do cuz idk

 ---------------------------------------

 ### ❗ Disclaimers
 - I am not responsible for anything that may happen, such as, API Blocking, Account Termination, etc.
 - This **may** slow down your wifi and/or host computer
-- This was a quick project that was made for fun, so if you want to see further updates, star the repo & create an "issue" [here](https://github.com/imvast/Capmonster-Checker/issues/new/choose)
+- This was a quick project that was made for fun, so if you want to see further updates, star the repo & create an "issue" [here](https://github.com/Ggre55/Capmonster-Checker/issues)

 ---------------------------------------